 Shark Bay Marine Park

-Boating and fishing are some of the most popular activities in the bay and there are literally thousands of square kilometres of open water ready for exploration.
-Note that fishing is not permitted in the Hamelin Pool Marine Nature Reserve, sanctuary zones within the Shark Bay Marine Park, or the dolphin interaction area at Monkey Mia.
-Visit our interactive zoning map
+Boating and fishing are popular activities in Shark Bay.
+Note that fishing is not permitted in the Hamelin Pool Marine Nature Reserve, sanctuary zones within the Shark Bay Marine Park, or the dolphin experience area at Monkey Mia.